ArjanKranenburg/virtual-devices/README.md

 ## What works:

-* Virtual Devices: Switch, Alarm, Blinds, Hifi, Light, Security, TV
+* Virtual Devices: Switch, Alarm, Blinds, Hifi, Light, Security, TV, Heater
-* Modes: Holiday, Away, Party, Event, Quiet, Movie, Sleep, Relax, Manual
+* Modes: Holiday, Away, Party, Event, Quiet, Movie, Sleep, Relax, Manual, Secure
+* Multi-modes: have a mode with more than 2 states, with custom names
 * Trigger a flow
 * Use the switch/mode status as a condition
 * Use the switch/mode in the 'then'-column

 ## What doesn't:

-* Other devices, like a Dimmer, etc.
 * Settings (or other) that makes some modes mutually exclusive (issue #3)

 I'm very interested to hear your ideas for other virtual devices.